This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 Renting a Car

-- Road trips and scenic drives — Pacific Coast Highway, Iceland’s Ring Road, the Amalfi Coast
+- Road trips and scenic drives like the Pacific Coast Highway, Iceland’s Ring Road, and the Amalfi Coast

-- Rural destinations — National parks, wine country, small towns without rail access
+- Rural destinations like national parks, wine country, and small towns without rail access

-- Multi-stop regional trips — Tuscany, the Scottish Highlands, the American Southwest
+- Multi-stop regional trips like Tuscany, the Scottish Highlands, and the American Southwest

 A few things to know before you book:

-- International Driving Permit (IDP) — Many countries require this in addition to your home license.
-It’s a $20 add-on through AAA in the US and takes about 15 minutes to get.
-Don’t skip this; some rental companies won’t hand over keys without one.
+- International Driving Permit (IDP).
+Many countries require this in addition to your home license.
+It’s a $20 add-on through AAA in the US and takes about 15 minutes to get, so don’t skip it, because some rental companies won’t hand over the keys without one.

-- Insurance — Rental car insurance is usually overpriced at the counter.
-Many travel rewards credit cards (including the Chase Sapphire Preferred and Capital One Venture mentioned in Step 5) include rental car coverage as a built-in benefit.
-Check your card’s coverage before you accept the upcharge.
+- Insurance.
+Rental car insurance is usually overpriced at the counter.
+Many travel rewards credit cards (including the Chase Sapphire Preferred and Capital One Venture mentioned in Step 5) include rental car coverage as a built-in benefit, so check your card before you accept the upcharge.

-- Manual vs. automatic — In Europe, manual transmission is standard and automatics often cost significantly more.
-If you can drive a manual, you’ll save real money.
+- Manual vs. automatic.
+In Europe, manual transmission is standard and automatics often cost significantly more, so if you can drive a stick, you’ll save real money.

 4 Finalize Your Itinerary

-History, culture, food, jaw-dropping scenery — these are just a few of the reasons we travel.
+History, culture, food, and jaw-dropping scenery are just a few of the reasons we travel.
 But before you click “book” on your accommodations, take a moment to map out your must-see attractions and activities.
 This one step can make or break your travel flow.

 Start With Your Non-Negotiables

 What are the things you absolutely cannot leave without doing?
-List them out your “non-negotiables.”
+List them out as your “non-negotiables.”

 Prefer GetYourGuide?
 Their inventory of small-group experiences and skip-the-line tickets is especially strong in Europe.